Here’s what happens if you lose Wi-Fi while updating your iPhone or iPad:

 In a worst-case scenario, files can be corrupted and create errors.

-So if you want to learn all about what happens if you lose your internet connection while updating your iOS, then this article is for you.
+So if you want to learn all about what happens exactly if you lose Wi-Fi connection while updating your iPhone, then this article is for you.

 This all makes more sense if you have a deeper understanding of how the update process works.